-The Leadership Team, led by the Chief Executive, is responsible for the strategic and resource management of the Group, ensuring that services are delivered.
-In addition to the Chief Executive, the Leadership Team includes the Director of Property, the Director of Finance & Corporate Services and the Director of Housing.
+The Leadership Team, led by the Chief Executive, is responsible for the strategic and resource management of the Group, ensuring services are delivered.
+In addition to the Chief Executive, the Leadership Team includes the Director of Finance & Corporate Services, the Director of Housing, and the Director of Property.